 How to install either OS maps or Memory Map Navigator on your mobile device

 Install one of the free Apps and Buy or Subscribe to Maps

 We also recommend the OS Maps App because there is a much bigger selection of map rental & purchase options and you can redeem codes off recent printed maps that you may already own.
 You can also use the OS Maps App in conjunction with OS Maps Online so that (as well as redeeming printed maps) you can then download sections of subscribed maps onto your mobile device.
 A subscription also enables you to download other routes from the OS that have been contributed by the wider OS Maps User Community.

-Our routes overlay the OS maps which are far more detailed than the normal mobile Google maps showing all the footpaths, contours and map symbols.
+Our routes overlay the detailed OS maps (in either App) which are far more acurate than the normal mobile Google maps showing all the footpaths, contours and map symbols.
 Don’t be tempted to make do with the free base maps that come with the Apps as they are not detailed enough and will spoil the route for you.

 Click or tap the first of the images below to start a slide show:

 TIPS - BEFORE YOU LEAVE (Important)

 - You can browse additional resources that other guests may have left (such as photos and / or descriptions) by clicking on the appropriate icon on the desktop of the "Virtual PC" in your cottage at The Hyning Estate (details are included in the Welcome Guide).
 Please consider uploading any photos or other information to add that you think may be useful to future guests.

 - If you have a subscription to OS Maps Online then the map data will only be available whilst you are connected to the internet unless you download the required section of map so you must do this before you leave (whilst connected to our WiFi) as the mobile phone signal may be poor at your destination.